dakins1/spark-projects/final-writeup.md

 For both of these graphs, both size and color represent income.
 The black dots are > 500000, for reference.
 They are sorted so that the largest dots are in the deepest "layer" of the image.
 This is to help with the density of the bottom left corner.
 With the size and color, we can see families with same index scores but different incomes.

 I am surprised by the size of the dots on the bottom right corners of each graph.
 Despite the unstable environments or uninvolved parents and low income, those children did not engage in risky behavior.
 What isn't surprising is the lack of larger dots above a behavior score of 20.
 Overall, it is hard to walk away with a solid conclusion from these graphs.
 There just isn't that much consistency with the points, other than the large incomes being below a behavior index of 20.
+It doesn't help explain the opposite correlation we saw in the previous graphs, either.
 At the very least, it reveals how "normal" out data is -- i.e. there aren't that many edge cases.
 Almost all the points are in the bottom left corner.
 Without enough edge cases, it will be hard for any ML algorithms to predict really risky behavior.

 Next up was regression: